wp-plugins/multi-rating/readme.txt

 * Reports on number of entries per day
 * Export rating results to CSV file
 * Custom taxonomy support
-* API functions for using Multi Rating in your theme
+* API functions & action hooks for using Multi Rating in your theme

 Here's a live demo: http://danielpowney.com/multi-rating/